Miguel-Mondaca/part1/README.md

 The solutions are organized in the following folders:

-- **Courseinfo**: Contains the final solution for exercises 1.3 → 1.5.
+- **courseinfo**: Contains the final solution for exercises 1.3 → 1.5.
-- **Unicafe**: Contains the final solution for exercises 1.6 → 1.11.
+- **unicafe**: Contains the final solution for exercises 1.6 → 1.11.
-- **Anecdotes**: Contains the final solution for exercises 1.12 → 1.14.
+- **anecdotes**: Contains the final solution for exercises 1.12 → 1.14.